hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 The deviation penalty aims to penalise [ploidy|purity] combinations which require extensive sub-clonality to explain the observed copy number pattern.

 For each [ploidy|purity] combination tested an implied major and minor allele ploidy is calculated based on the observed BAF and depth ratio.
 A deviation penalty is then calculated for each segment based on the implied ploidies.
 The function used is designed to explicitly capture a set of intuitive rules relating to known biology of cancer genomes, specifically:
-- For major allele plody > 1 and minor allele ploidy > 0 a fixed deviation penalty applies
+- For major allele ploidy > 1 and minor allele ploidy > 0 a fixed deviation penalty applies
   - the penalty depends only on the distance to the nearest integer ploidy and varies between a minimum of a small baseline deviation [0.2] and a max of 1.
   - For small deviations from an integer don’t occur any additional penalty, but once a certain noise level is exceeded the penalty grows rapidly to reflect the fact the increasing probability that the observed deviation requires a implied non-integer (subclonal) ploidy.
   - The deviation penalty is increased more slowly at lower purities reflecting the increased expected noise.
 This is implemented by modeling the penalty as a normal distribution with the standard deviation a function of the purity.